 Dolly’s Dreammore Resort – Pigeon Forge, TN

-If you’ve never stayed at Dollywood’s Dreammore Resort, you’re truly missing out-and that goes for both locals and visitors of the area.
+If you’ve never stayed at Dollywood’s Dreammore Resort, you’re truly missing out, and that goes for both locals and visitors to the area.
 Nope, it’s not a budget hotel.
-This resort is worth every penny and includes several special touches that make your stay worthwhile.
+However, this resort is worth every penny and includes several special touches that make your stay worthwhile.
 For more specifics on the resort, take a look at this article.
-As for other real-life advice on Dollywood and all it has to offer, check out the Dollywood Insiders blog.
+As for other real-life advice on Dollywood and all it has to offer, check out the Dollywood Insider’s blog.

 BUDGET TIP: If you’re visiting Dreammore Resort, you’re probably visiting Dollywood as well.
 Resort guests get FREE transportation to and from the parks!
 Additionally, if you’re a Super Gold Pass holder, you receive 20% off your stay at the resorts!
 Those are my favorite resort perks, but things are always changing.
 Make sure to check the resort website and ask about any updates and changes to the resort and its amenities.

 BUDGET TIP #2: Looking for Dolly’s Magical Campground?
 It doesn’t exist.
 However, our family stayed at The Ridge Outdoor Resort campground last fall and it was amazing.
 It’s clean, spacious, offers cabins and pull through camper sites, and has a playground and pool.
-Plus it’s just down the road from the heart of pigeon forge and only 8 minutes from Dollywood.
-Psssst.
-If you bring a camper to Dollywood, parking is only $3 more than the regular rate and you’ll park in the “B” parking lot, which is super close to the entrance!
+Plus it’s just down the road from the heart of Pigeon Forge and only eight minutes from Dollywood.
+Psssst: If you bring a camper to Dollywood, parking is only $3 more than the regular rate and you’ll park in the “B” parking lot, which is super close to the entrance!